Hatch Green Chile and Cheese Empanadas

 Instructions

-- Heat oil in a large skillet, add onions and cook, stirring, until translucent, about 2 minutes.
+- Heat olive oil in a skillet over medium heat.
+Sautรฉ onion and garlic until soft, about 3 minutes.

 - Preheat the oven to 350 degrees F.